42ity/fty-cmake-rest/README.md

 {
     Params params;

-    // This is a post method with json input parameters (defininition as Params class) if (auto res = pack::json::deserialize(m_request.getBody(), params); !res) {
+    // This is a post method with json input parameters (defininition in Params class) if (auto res = pack::json::deserialize(m_request.getBody(), params); !res) {
         // Something going wrong, you could log res.error() or append this error to output.
         // In example just returns "bad-input" error.